 - Be able to provide a vibrant, state-of-the-art and well-resourced training environment.

 - Have a well-funded research group, with capacity to provide support for training fellows: this would include holding significant personal funding as Principle Investigator from the Wellcome Trust (WT), MRC or another prestigious funder (e.g. CRUK, BHF etc)

-- Have a consistent track record of excellence in supervising PhD students (clinical and/or non-clinical) that is commensurate with supervisor career stage.
+- Have a consistent track record of excellence in supervising PhD students (clinical and/or non-clinical) to successful completion that is commensurate with supervisor career stage.

 - Have an excellent publication track record in 4*/3* journals and be REF2021 submissable.

-- Be prepared to commit time to oversee progress of the CAT fellow as Primary Supervisor, and provide frequent and regular supervision with minimal encumbrance from other activities (supervisory or otherwise).
+- Be prepared to commit time to oversee progress of the CAT fellow as Lead Supervisor, and provide frequent and regular supervision with minimal encumbrance from other activities (supervisory or otherwise).

 - Be aware and supportive of the additional requirements of the career pathway for clinicians (vets, dentists and medics).

-- Supervisors at an early career stage (e.g. Senior Research Fellows) will be considered as Primary Supervisors on a case by case basis.
+- Supervisors at an early career stage (e.g. Senior Research Fellows) will be considered as Lead Supervisors on a case by case basis.

-If you are interested in being considered as a Primary Supervisor you should provide:
+If you are interested in being considered as a Lead Supervisor you should provide:

 - a one page expression of interest